indirakalagara/envizi-scope3-ai-assit/readme.md

-# Using IBM Envizi's AI Assit NLP Capabilties to classify Scope 3 Purchased Goods & Services data
+# Using IBM Envizi's AI Assit NLP Capabilties to classify Scope 3 Spend-based transactions

 In this exercise, using AI assist features we will load spend-based data for the Category 1 Purchased goods for our Bank.